jonsiu/career-os/.ai/planning/implementation/ai-accelerated-roadmap.md

 ## 📊 Success Metrics (Personal Focus)

 ### Week 1 Success
-- [ ] Can upload and analyze your resume
+- [ ] Can upload resume and get instant quality score
+- [ ] Can engage with virtual HR coach (general optimization)
-- [ ] Can bookmark and analyze target jobs
+- [ ] Can input job descriptions for targeted optimization
-- [ ] Get actionable insights for management transition
+- [ ] Get AI-generated resume improvements
-- [ ] Have a development plan for next 6 months
+- [ ] Have significantly improved resume quality

 ### Week 2 Success
-- [ ] Use the tool daily for career planning
+- [ ] Use the tool to create compelling resume
+- [ ] Can optimize resume for specific job applications
-- [ ] Have clear next steps for skill development
+- [ ] Have validated and accurate AI-generated content
-- [ ] Feel confident about management transition path
+- [ ] Feel confident about resume quality for target roles
-- [ ] Tool saves 2+ hours per week in career planning
+- [ ] Tool saves 5+ hours in resume improvement

 ### Week 3 Success
+- [ ] Can identify skill gaps for target roles
-- [ ] Share with 2-3 colleagues for feedback
+- [ ] Have personalized learning pathway with course recommendations
-- [ ] Identify 3-5 improvements based on usage
+- [ ] Can track learning progress and skill development
-- [ ] Have clear path to management role
+- [ ] Have project recommendations to demonstrate new skills
+- [ ] Tool provides end-to-end career development solution
 - [ ] Ready to launch beta for others

 ## 🔄 Iteration Strategy